Summer 2024

 Joshua vs Whyte II betting form

-Whyte has beaten 3 of his last 5 opponents, stopping 1 of them, going the distance twice.
+Whyte has beaten 3 of his last 5 opponents, stopping 2 of them, going the distance once.

-Before that, he had lost to Alexander Povetkin on 22nd August 2020 by technical knockout in the 5th round in their WBC World Heavyweight championship fight at Matchroom Fight Camp, Essex, United Kingdom.
+He had been beaten by Alexander Povetkin on 22nd August 2020 by technical knockout in the 5th round in their WBC World Heavyweight championship fight at Matchroom Fight Camp, Essex, United Kingdom.
 He was a 2/5 (-250) favourite going into the fight.

 Who's been more active?